For a PDF version of the guidelines below, please see LITE Seed Grant Guidelines (PDF).

 - Collaborations with people outside of the University of Waterloo are encouraged; however, the principal applicant must be from the University of Waterloo.

 - Funds requested for fully online course redevelopment, computer purchases, and basic infrastructure maintenance or replacement.
-Individuals should seek these funds through their faculty dean.
+Individuals should seek these funds through their department chair or faculty dean.

 - Funds to conduct a program review

 - Salary for applicant(s)

 - Teaching release and the development of standard course materials

 - Software and electronic tools expenses exceeding $400